WTB Speed Review

 Earning recognition for its excellent value, the WTB Speed offers an excellent bang for the buck and nicely blends comfort and performance with affordability.
 You are not likely to find a better all-around saddle for its low list price.
 We tested many saddles that are lighter in weight or offer better performance, but none of them even come close to the price of the Speed.
 Riders looking for a solid all-around saddle for an amazing value will not be disappointed with this model.

-The WTB Speed rides away with one of our top honors once again, thanks to its versatile comfort and excellent value.
+The WTB Speed ranks high with outstanding versatility and comfort.
 New riders who find this as the stock saddle on their new bike will likely be pleased with it, and riders looking to upgrade an older saddle on their mountain bike or touring bike without breaking the bank should definitely consider it.